srslafazan/srslafazan/README.md

 - 👀 I’m looking for blockchain LP's [(check out the dex)](https://calendly.com/shain-vtmm/30min)
 - 👀 I’m looking for help with [tokenomics](https://calendly.com/shain-lafazan/intro) and [marketing](https://calendly.com/shain-lafazan/intro)
 - 🌱 I’m currently learning about zk proofs
-- 🤝 I collaborate on open source projects, [drop me a line ☎️](mailto:shain.codes@gmail.com)
+- 🤝 I collaborate on open source projects, so [☎️ drop me a line](mailto:shain.codes@gmail.com)

 #
 If you'd like to 💬 discuss any sort of opportunity, feel free to [📬 contact me](mailto:shain.codes@gmail.com).